instantlinux/docker-tools/images/samba/README.md

 TZ | UTC | local timezone
 WORKGROUP | WORKGROUP | workgroup name

+### Notes

+* Older versions of samba published here can be used as a workaround for clients that need smb v1 / NT1 protocol.
+For example, Sonos S1 devices won't work with samba 4.15.x; you can run this container with tag `4.13.7-r0` and set `server min protocol = NT1` global directive to support such use cases.

 ### Contributing

 If you want to make improvements to this image, see [CONTRIBUTING](https://github.com/instantlinux/docker-tools/blob/main/CONTRIBUTING.md).